Comparing Electricity Providers in South Australia

 Solar isn’t just great for the planet; it can make a positive impact on your electricity bill too.
 The trick is in the feed-in tariffs offered by Electricity Retailers.
 These are the rates paid to you for selling excess solar-generated electricity to the grid — sort of like a reverse usage charge.
 A higher feed-in tariff can mean more credit for you, but it might also come bundled with higher usage charges.
 Additionally, you might find you get more value from your solar system by using as much of the electricity you generate as possible.
 It’s up to you though if feed-in tariffs are a clincher for your next Electricity Plan.

 Getting the most out of solar energy doesn’t simply mean installing a few panels.
-South Australians should face their solar panels to the north for maximum exposure to the sun.
+The aim should be to maximise solar generation in the winter months when the sun is at its lowest, a north-eastast to north-west orientation with no obstructions is the ideal scenario.
 Adjusting the panels so they’re tilted can also help them soak up those sweet UV rays.
 And seeking out a renewable energy consultant doesn’t hurt either!
-The right expert can even help you tailor your solar panels to South Australia’s specific sun patterns.
+The right consultant can even help you tailor your solar panels to South Australia’s specific sun patterns.

 What rebates and concessions apply in SA?

-• Cost of living concession: Designed to help manage your general living expenses if you’re on a low or fixed income, you could receive up to $243.90 to use on things like your electricity bill, council rates and medical expenses10Government of South Australia – Cost of living concession
+- Cost of living concession: Designed to help manage your general living expenses if you’re on a low or fixed income, you could receive a payment to use on things like your electricity bill, council rates and medical expenses10Government of South Australia – Cost of living concession

 What does the future of electricity prices look like in SA?